tuzig/www.tuzig.com/content/pages/bio.md

 - Leading R&D of the internet presence of Beit-Hatfuitsot archives
 - Designing an API and developing a flask server
 - Training a newbie on the angular fronend
-- Using my network to hire great feelancers
+- Using my network to hire great freelancers
 - Releasing the code on github and fostering a community

 ### OwnerListens Inc
-    June 2015 - Aug 2015
+    June 2015 - August 2015

 Full Stack Developer